-The British Red Cross has been there for people in Syria since the start of the crisis eleven years ago.
+The British Red Cross has been there for people in Syria since the start of the crisis 11 years ago.
 We are still supporting Syrians today, and we will continue to be there for as long as we’re needed.

-The money they earn will enable refugees and host communities to buy what they need most.
+The money they earn will enable Syrian refugees and host communities to buy what they need most.
 It also puts more money into the local economy.

-How to help Syrian people
+How to help Syrian people and Syrian refugees

-Your support of the Syria Crisis Appeal will help the Red Cross and our partner the Syrian Arab Red Crescent provide food, mattresses, blankets and vital services.
+Your support of the Syria Crisis Appeal will help the Red Cross and our partner, the Syrian Arab Red Crescent, provide food, mattresses, blankets and vital services.
 We will also work with our partners to reach Syrian refugees living in nearby countries.

 Together with the Syrian Arab Red Crescent, we can deliver emergency aid across front lines to reach people most in need.